sopyb/NavigoLearnAPI/docs/paths/users/get/followed.md

 ## User following [GET - /api/users/:userId([0-9]+)?/following-count]

-Returns all users followed by userDisplay with :userId or logged-in userDisplay.
+Returns all users followed by user with :userId or logged-in userDisplay.

 ### Parameters